Inguinal Hernia Repair

 What will happen during an inguinal hernia repair:

-- In both types of hernia repair, tools are used to remove the sac that contains your organs or abdominal tissue.
-Next, your healthcare provider will move your organs or tissue back into the correct place.
-Stitches or mesh may be used to close or cover the opening in your abdominal wall.
-This may prevent your organs and tissues from bulging through it again.
-Your provider may check the opposite side of your lower abdomen for a hernia.
-Your provider will do this before your incisions are closed.
-The incisions may be closed with stitches, medical glue, or strips of medical tape.
+- In both types of hernia repair, tools are used to remove the hernia sac that contains bulging organs or abdominal tissue.
+Your surgeon will move your organs or tissue back into the correct place.
+Stitches or mesh may be used to close or cover the abdominal wall.
+This will prevent the hernia from bulging out again.

 What will happen after an inguinal hernia repair: